TheStartledBadger/TheStartledBadger.github.io/_posts/2020-01-12-rye-bread-recipe.md

 I use two loaf tins (resulting in two loaves with a cross section about 10cm wide by 5cm high).
 If you're using metal loaf tins, line them with greaseproof paper (I forgot once and ended up throwing out both tins.
 By the time the loaves came out the teflon came off with them!).
 I now use silicon loaf tins for a vastly better experience.
 No lining required and the loaves come out very easily if I grease with a little butter before cooking.

-Put the mixture in your loaf tin (or tins) and put them in a pre-heated oven at 170C.
+Put the mixture in your loaf tin (or tins) and put them in a pre-heated oven at 170C [Side Note: I've tried cooking at 160C for longer and like the result better].
 Cooking time is 100-120 minutes depending on quite how wet the initial mixture is.
 The original recipe suggests a target core temperature of 96C but I've had difficulty achieving that (and even when I do, it doesn't seem to mean the bread is cooked).
 Instead I go with the old school method - stick in a metal probe and if it comes out clean you're good.

 Usual rules apply.
 Allow it to cool for 10-15 minutes then remove from the tins.
 Allow to cool completely before slicing.